hashicorp/terraform-provider-azurerm/website/docs/r/resource_management_private_link_association.html.markdown

 * `resource_management_private_link_id` - (Required) The Resource ID of Resource Management Private Link.
 Changing this forces a new Private Link Association to be created.

 * `public_network_access_enabled` - (Required) Whether public network access is allowed.
 Changing this forces a new Private Link Association to be created.

-* `name` - (Optional) Specifies the name of this Private Link Association, which should be a UUID.
-A new UUID will be generated if not provided.
-Changing this forces a new Private Link Association to be created.

 ## Attributes Reference